“The most powerful tool we have as developers is automation.”

 By merging often, you not only avoid some of the code issues you would face later on, but you also get a chance to test the integration of new features through an automated build/test cycle.
 Continuous Integration is crucial if you want to be a team that

-and quickly reacts to bugs/issues.
+fails fast and quickly reacts to bugs/issues.

 Continuous Delivery is a set of practices that ensures you can deploy a proven set of artifacts to any environment at any time.
 This is possible through the use of automated builds and tests, correct artifact handling and versioning, and deployment tools such as Bamboo or Jenkins.